jthwaits3/VanityNumberConverter/README.md

 During the development of this project, three challenges stood out.
  Phoneword algorithm
  Contact Flow Custom Resource
- Working in the cloud does not provide immunity to data loss
+ * Working in the cloud does not provide immunity to data loss
 ### Key Areas for Improvement
+* Test cases; build pipeline
 * update, delete, and isComplete handler for contact flow
+* SSML tags for text-to-speech of vanity numbers
+* Policy permissions granted to custom resource event handler